prdwyer/prdwyer.github.io/_posts/2015-5-8-thug_the_sticky_client.md

 looking at the html files it seems that the script is fingerprinting the requester and routing it to an exploit accordingly.

-{% highlight tcsh %}
+{% highlight ruby %}
 sudo python thug.py -u winxpie60 -J 1.1 http://192.168.5.105:8080/test
 {% endhighlight %}

-By playing with the user agent and the plugin versions you can get the webserver to behave differently.
-In fact you can see this happening real time on the webserver as it redirects based upon what you gave it.
+By playing with the user agent and the plugin versions you can get the webserver to react to the request differently.

 The analysis folder in the log directly contains a generated image in svg format that allows to to visualize the redirects at each hop and the method of the redirect.
+This can get pretty crazy and intricate.
+This is good place to start to see suspicious redirects or inclusions in seemly innocous domains.